sridhar-001/UtilTest/README.md

  Eg: mvn clean install -DexcludeSuiteXML=tempxml,temp1.xml,temp2.xml<br>
        If the parameter value does not match any value then no tests will be executed<br>

  4) Backward compatible.
-If there is no filter criteria is specified all the tests will be executed<br>
+If there is no filter criteria specified then all the tests will be executed<br>

 Maven command Line Options: